phpb-com/dosid/README.md

-# Durable Objects TypeScript Counter template
+# Durable Objects Short ID (DOSID)

-## Note: You must use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler/install-update) 1.19.3 or newer to use this template.

-## Please read the [Durable Object documentation](https://developers.cloudflare.com/workers/learning/using-durable-objects) before using this template.
+## Please read the [Durable Object documentation](https://developers.cloudflare.com/workers/learning/using-durable-objects) before using this repo.

-A template for kick starting a Cloudflare Workers project using:

-- Durable Objects
-- TypeScript
-- Jest for unit testing
-- Modules (ES Modules to be specific)
-- Rollup
-- Wrangler

-Worker code is in `src/`.
-The Durable Object `CounterTs` class is in `src/counter.ts`, and the eyeball script is in `index.ts`.

-Rollup is configured to output a bundled ES Module to `dist/index.mjs`.

-There's an example unit test in `src/index.test.ts`, which will run as part of `wrangler build`.
-To run tests on their own use `npm test`.
+## NOT TESTED IN PRODUCTION ENVIRONMENT

+This is an implementation of [short-duid](https://github.com/phpb-com/short-duid-js) that runs on top of Cloudflare and Durable Objects (requires paid worker plan).

+## Intro

+The main idea behind this implementation is to utilize durable storage to maintain group of counters sharded across continents, countries and colocation spaces.
+No time element is used, we are relying only on counters.

+## ID structure

+The numeric ID is javascript `bigint` type, giving us 63 bits of positive integers (`2^64` == 9,223,372,036,854,775,808 or 9 quintillion 223 quadrillion 372 trillion 36 billion 854 million 775 thousand 808)

+## Basic Usage

+## Potential usage scenariouse

+## License

+MIT